Generic name: estazolam (es TA zoe lam)

 Estazolam side effects

 Estazolam may cause a severe allergic reaction.
-Stop taking this medicine and get emergency medical help if you have signs of an allergic reaction: hives; vomiting; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; nausea, vomiting; swelling of your face, lips, tongue, or throat.

 unusual thoughts or behavior;